Best & Worst Chevrolet Corvette Years

 Chevrolet Corvette Generations

-The Chevrolet Corvette burst onto the scene in 1953, turning heads with its sleek fiberglass body and 150 hp engine.
-Since then, it’s been on a non-stop journey of innovation and speed.
+The Chevrolet Corvette burst onto the scene in 1953, turning heads with its svelte fiberglass body and 150 hp engine.
+Since then, it’s been on an unbroken journey of innovation and speed.

-Let’s take a brief look at the Corvette generations from 1997 to today:
+Let’s take a quick look at the Corvette generations from 1997 to today:

 GenerationYears